seanblonien/archway/README.md

     └─────────────────────────────┘
     ```

+    NOTE: DON'T OPEN YOUR BROWSER YET - the scripts will handle admin account creation for you.

+    NOTE: if this is your first time starting, this may take severall minutes.

 1. Navigate to the database folder of the project (i.e. `cd database` in project root).
 1. Run `node import-strapi.js BaseStrapiExport.json` to import the Strapi schema content types.
 1. Run `node import-database.js BaseDatabaseExport.zip` to import the database content that matches the Strapi schema content types.
 1. Run `node import-uploads.js BaseUploadsExport.zip` to import the file uploads (i.e. images) into the Strapi container.
 1. Launch the Strapi admin panel (i.e. localhost:1337) to see the new content types and imported data!
+The username is `admin` and the password is `capstone` for the Strapi admin panel.

 *Why are there 3 separate scripts for this?*